patrickbwarren/qgis-survex-import/README.md

 the same name, since all features are assigned a unique ID.

-If a directory is selected then the newly-created layers are saved into ESRI shapefiles in that directory.
+If a directory is selected then the newly-created layers are saved into a GeoPackage file in that directory.
 The directory is created if it doesn't already exist.
-The file names are derived from the layer names (see next), with all non-word characters except numbers and letters removed and all whitespace converted to underscores.
-The shapefiles are inclusive of all attributes and _z_ dimension data.
+The file name is the same as the layer title (without subtitles), except all non-word characters are removed and all whitespace converted to underscores.
+The files is inclusive of all attributes and _z_ dimension data.

 If a title is entered, then layers are created with this title, and a subtitle to reflect the content (stations, legs, etc).
 Otherwise